Space Industry and Business News

 The treaty establishes frameworks for the transfer of marine research technologies to developing countries and a strengthening of their research capacities, as well as open access to data.

-But it is left to the COP to decide exactly how any monetary benefits will eventually be shared, with options including a system based on specific commercialized products, or more generalized payment systems.
+But it will be up to the COP to decide exactly how any monetary benefits will be shared.

 - Environmental impact studies -

-The treaty requires signatories to assess the environmental impacts of planned activities under their control on the high seas before they are authorized in instances when such activities may have more than a minor or transitory effect.
+The treaty requires signatories to assess the environmental impacts of planned activities under their control on the high seas.

-It also calls for countries to assess the potential impact on international waters of activities within national jurisdictions that may cause "substantial pollution" or harm the high sea marine environment.
+It also calls for countries to assess the potential impact on international waters of activities within national waters that may substantially pollute or harm the high seas' environment.

 Though they are not specifically listed in the treaty, activities that could come under regulation include transport and fishing, as well as more controversial subjects such as deep-sea mining or even geo-engineering initiatives to mitigate global warming.